yaronrueger/Financial-Dashboard-System/README.md

 ```

 ### Usage
-Create an APK, for example with AndroidStudio .drag the APK version of this project to your Android device and run it from your device.
+Create an APK, for example with AndroidStudio.
+Drag the APK version of this project to your Android device and run it from your device.